Zjtep/Zjtep.github.io/_posts/2021-01-10-house_reno.markdown

 {% include image.html url="/images/house_38.jpg" caption="" width=900 align="center" %}

 Now with the house fully gutted, we can finally do the renovation.
-Lets start with the low hanging fruit.
-Foundational changes for a more open-concept.
+Lets start with the low hanging fruit, open up the walls for open-concept.

 {% include image.html url="/images/house_39.jpg" caption="wood prices :(" width=900 align="center" %}